 How to Set up a Leopard Gecko Tank

-Leopard Geckos make great pets for both the experienced and the inexperienced herp pet owners.
-If you're reading this you are probably about to purchase a leopard gecko or have already purchased one.
+Leopard geckos make great pets for both the experienced and the inexperienced herptile pet owners.
+If you're reading this, you are probably about to purchase a leopard gecko or have already purchased one.
 You may even be an experienced reptile owner just looking through to gain more knowledge.
-The best way to learn is to be a pet owner, but this guide will hopefully be a helpful way for you to get started in your pet owning adventure.
+The best way to learn is to by doing, but this guide will hopefully help you to get started in your pet-owning adventure.

 Getting a new pet can be an exciting event but please make sure you are ready for the commitment.
 Although Leopard geckos are very good beginner pets they still need a lot of care, maintenance, and love.
 Here are some things you need to think about before purchasing a gecko:

 - In good care leopard geckos can live up to 20 years, are you able to provide the good care the gecko needs and are you ready to take on the commitment of having a pet for 20 years?

 - If you are buying this for your children are they old enough to provide daily maintenance for the gecko and handle it in a manner that is safe for both your child and the gecko?